evmar/retrowin32/HACKING.md

 ```
 $ cd web
 $ make
-$ npm run serve
+$ npm run serve  # will print a port
 ```

-Optionally, `make profile=lto` for faster binary.
+Optionally, `make profile=lto` for a longer compile but faster binary.

-## Compile-time features matrix
+## Compile-time features

-The above commands cover the main things you'd build, but they wrap some more subtle configuration.
+The above commands cover the main things you'd build.
+The full configuration is specified via Rust "features" in the `-F` flag when building.

-To choose the x86 emulation strategy, you must pick a Rust "feature":
+To choose the x86 emulation strategy, you must pick one of:

 - `x86-emu`: retrowin32's own x86 emulator
 - `x86-64`: generate x86-64 code, requires x86 CPU or Rosetta